Intsaar/project-courseManagmentSystem/README.md

 # project-courseManagmentSystem
-I made a course managment system using java
+A course managment system using java